 Just prior to her son’s first birthday, she became pregnant again.
 She had already begun a meditation practice due to work stress, which helped her once it was time to deliver her second child.

-Julie Arvan, a postpartum doula and owner of Nesting Days, recommends not only meditating solo, but also getting your birth partner involved.
-Its important for birth partners to mentally prepare for a c-section so they can support you in the OR and during recovery.
+Julie Arvan, a postpartum doula and owner of Nesting Days, recommends not only meditating solo, but also getting your birth partner involved, if you have one.
+It’s important for birth partners to mentally prepare for a C-section, too, so they can support you in the operating room and during recovery.

 “Breathing in and out together, holding hands, finding each other’s eyes and locking in are all great additional techniques,” says Arvan.
 And for those birthing with a romantic partner, Arvan says these techniques also have the added benefit of bringing couples closer together.

-It might become difficult to make the time for yourself once your new baby is here, but giving yourself emotional support after c-section is just as important.
-Not only are you dealing with fluctuating hormones, you’re also caring for your body, including a fresh scar.
+It might become difficult to make time for yourself once your new baby is here, but giving yourself emotional support after a C-section is so important.
+Not only are you dealing with fluctuating hormones, you’re also caring for your body, including a healing incision.
 This can be difficult territory to manage for anyone.

-“I’ve worked with many C-section moms and find mindful meditation a valuable tool preparing for the big day and also a great way of coping with the discomfort following surgery,” says Arvan.
+“I’ve worked with many C-section moms, and find mindful meditation [to be] a valuable tool preparing for the big day, and also a great way of coping with the discomfort following surgery,” says Arvan.
 “Meditation can really reshape how our bodies respond to stress and act as a buffer as we go through difficult experiences.
-By relaxing our mind, our bodies create more oxytocin hormones which can aid in a quicker recovery.”
+By relaxing our mind, our bodies create more oxytocin hormones, which can aid in a quicker recovery.”